How to Book an Award Flight Using Points

 Let's search for a one-way flight from IAD-CPT with up to one stop, and limiting our search results to display only Chase transfer partners:

 As you become more familiar with award charts, you will likely begin skipping this step.
-Most seasoned award travelers are well familiar with the sweet spots for traveling on points to certain cities.
+Most seasoned award travelers are well familiar with the sweet spots for using points to fly to certain cities.

 Step 3: Conducting Award Searches